tigr0w/Idov31_idov31.github.io/_posts/2022-07-14-lord-of-the-ring0-p1.md

 You might ask yourself now, so how an attacker can deploy a driver?
 This can be done in several ways:

-* The attacker have found / generated a certificate (expiration date doesn't matter).
+* The attacker has found / generated a certificate (expiration date doesn't matter).
-* The attacker have allowed testsigning (just like we did now).
+* The attacker has allowed testsigning (just like we did now).
-* The attacker have a vulnerable driver with 1day that allows to load drivers.
+* The attacker has a vulnerable driver with 1day that allows to load drivers.
-* The attacker have a zero day that allows to load drivers.
+* The attacker has a zero day that allows to load drivers.

 Just not so long ago when [Nvidia was breached](https://www.bleepingcomputer.com/news/security/nvidia-data-breach-exposed-credentials-of-over-71-000-employees/) a signature was leaked and used by [threat actors](https://securityonline.info/nvidias-leaked-code-signing-certificate-is-used-by-hackers-to-sign-malware/).